For my entire teaching career so far, I've been a classroom-based teacher.

 Qualification requirements differ depending on the country you’re going to.

-For China, I completed a CELTA course but TEFL is cheaper and quicker.
+For China, in addition to my degree I completed a CELTA course but TEFL is cheaper and quicker.

-I recommend a combined course which is online but includes some live teaching practice, usually over Skype.
+I recommend a combined course which is online but includes some live teaching practice, usually over Skype or Zoom.

 Online teaching vs classroom teaching – what’s the verdict?